5 tips to get more out of your dancers

 5. Give your dancers teaching opportunities

-There are many more ways, large and small that you can utilise growth mindset to get more out of your dancers but this gives you a great start.
+There are many more ways, large and small that you can utilize a growth mindset to get more out of your dancers but this gives you a great start.

 You can find more Growth Mindset resources for dancers here